Dimtemp/SCOMTraining/18-Secondary-Management-Server.md

 ## PowerShell Configuration for Agent Failover
 PowerShell provides a quick way to determine the primary and failover management servers an agent is configured to use.
-The following command finds the primary management server for an agent:
+The following command finds the primary management server for an agent.
+Open a PowerShell window and enter this command:
 ```powershell
 Get-SCOMAgent | where DisplayName -eq "LON-DC1.Adatum.com" | Select PrimaryManagementServerName
 ```
-You can also use PowerShell to configure primary and failover management servers in OpsMgr.
-The following PowerShell script assigns the agent to a variable, defines the primary and failover management servers as variables, and then uses the Set-SCOMParentManagementServer cmdlet to assign the primary and the failover server for the agent.
+You can also use PowerShell to configure primary and failover management servers.
+The following PowerShell script assigns the agent to a variable, defines the primary and failover management servers, and then uses the Set-SCOMParentManagementServer command to assign the primary and the failover server for the agent.
 ```powershell
 $SCOMAgent = Get-SCOMAgent -Name "LON-DC1.Adatum.com"
 $Primary = Get-SCOMManagementServer -Name "LON-SV1.adatum.com"